 - “I’m off to the gym.
 Replacing a good character with good looks is a cornerstone of my comeback stratagem…”

 - “Somebody broke into my house once, this is a good time to call the police, but mmmm, nope.
-The house was too nice.
-It was a real nice house, but they’d never believe I lived in it.
+The house was very nice.
+It was a really nice house, but they’d never believe I lived in it.
 They’d be like ‘He’s still here!…”

 9. John Mulaney